ekatef/pypsa-earth-status/README.md

 🤝 We warmly welcome contributions to expand the capabilities of PyPSA-Earth-Status and to build a shared foundation for model validation in open energy system research worldwide.

-Regional and domain expertise is crucial to interpret energy statistics and ensure refere validation procedures make sense.
-We are very interested in the experience on energy system modelling and using openly available energy system data sources especially for all countries of the world.
+Regional and domain expertise is crucial for interpreting energy statistics and ensure reference validation procedures make sense.
+We are very interested in experience in energy system modelling and the use of openly available energy system data sources for countries worldwide.

 ### Ways to contribute
 1. Flag existing validation needs by opening issues and joining discussions in [PyPSA-meets-Earth Discord](https://discord.gg/AnuJBk23FU)
-2. Suggest improvements openning issues and pull request to this repository
+2. Suggest improvements by opening issues and pull requests to this repository
 3. Contribute non-code insights filling out [this form](https://docs.google.com/forms/d/1udHf6W34YI0UNg3iwQs_-oeKsyj-dzJOtETZ_-RSUhw/edit)

 ## Functionality

-🔍 Automated validation covers the following points which accurate representation is crucial to ensure an energy system optimisation outputs are relevant:
+🔍 Automated validation covers the following points for which accurate representation is crucial to ensure energy system optimisation outputs are relevant:

 - **Installed capacities**: `p_nom` of generators and storage units
 - **Optimized capacities**: `p_nom_opt` of generators and storage units
 - **Transmission capacities**: `s_nom` of power lines
 - **Demand**: comparison with real-world consumption data.
-Currently, electricity only is covered while in future we are planning to include also sector-coupled capabilities
+Currently, electricity only is covered while in future we are planning to also include sector-coupled capabilities

-Additionally, we are working to add validation of the energy mix modelled for a reference state of an energy system, such as some year from the past.
+Additionally, we are working to add validation of the energy mix modelled for a reference state of an energy system, such past years.

 ## Features
 - Automated validation of PyPSA networks against real-world data